SLfRank: Shinnar-Le-Roux Pulse Design with Reduced Energy and Accurate Phase Profiles using Rank Factorization: Overview of the SLR algorithm

 Here we give an overview of the original SLR algorithm, which consists of two steps: (1) an invertible transform between frequency selective pulses and polynomial pairs that represent CK parameters and (2) the design of the CK polynomial pair to match a desired magnetization profile.

-Our work only improves the design aspect.
-But we describe the transform as well for completeness.
-We also highlight its use of quaternion representations, which provides insight to the proposed convex program.
+Our work only improves the design aspect, but we describe the transform as well for completeness.
+We also highlight its use of quaternion representations, which provides insight into the proposed convex program.

 We assume our readers are familiar with the classical Bloch equation in vector representation, but not necessarily in other forms.
-Therefore, we first give an introduction to the different representations used in the SLR algorithm.
+Therefore, we first give an introduction to the different representations used in the SLR algorithm. \rnum{1.6}Note that we assume the absence of relaxation effects throughout the paper.